Floating

 • Create different sections for different information within the newsletter;

-• Add strategic CTAs that take users to respective pages or sections on your website.
+• Add a strategic call-to-action that takes users to respective pages or sections on your website.

 Discover a Feature Newsletter by Bitski